 Michelle said: “It was wonderful to see so many of our veterans dancing and singing along.
 Every birthday is important and I thought a tea dance would be a great way to mark Dorothy’s big day.”

-Southend Veterans Club is held every Thursday from 12-4pm and is open to Armed Forces veterans of all ages as well as their widows and widowers.
+Southend Veterans Club is held every Thursday from 12-4pm at The Royal British Legion club and is open to Armed Forces veterans of all ages as well as their widows and widowers.
 Each week a two-course hot meal is prepared and served and the club provides a regular opportunity for people to get together, share stories and make new friends.
-Happy Birthday to Dorothy and Andy!
+Happy Birthday to Dorothy!